- Simplified Version

 New robot ‘on the path to self-awareness’

-Scientists at Colombia University have built a robot that learns about itself in the same way as a baby.
-It could be a major step towards machines that are fully self-aware.
+Will robots ever be self-aware?
+Scientists at Colombia University have built a machine that learns about itself in the same way as a baby.
+Could it become more intelligent than a human?

 What makes you you?
 The answer is probably lots of things.
 You recognise that you are separate from other people.
 Your memories show that you have a unified self through time.
 When you look at a picture, you are also aware of yourself looking at it.